Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 ### Determining profit

 Determining profit is even harder than determining revenue as also here accounting can change a lot, ex whether or not capitalising expenditure ( putting something as asset rather than cost) can have much impact on the profit.

+Not much focus on profit can damage a business long term prospects

+Profit can be said to be cutting costs, but taken too far, it can negativl